AnthonyP57/HuggingFace_RL_course/README.md

 ## 'Deep' in RL
 Deep RL - deep NNs to solve RL problems.
-There are value-based such as: Q-learning and deep Q-learning
+They are value-based such as: Q-learning and deep Q-learning

 The difference being that in the former we use a Q table that helps us to find what action to take, and in the latter we approximate the Q value with a NN.